Courses that fulfill

 REL 325 RELIGION AND PSYCHOLOGY (4 credits)

 An exploration of intersections between religion and psychology with attention to the nature of self and wholeness in multiple traditions, "West" and "East."
 Topics will typically include Western psychologies and science of mind in dialogue with the Hindu understandings of Soul and Buddhist theories of consciousness.
-Prerequisite: Earlham Seminars I & II and one Religion course or consent of the instructor.
+Prerequisite: Earlham Seminar I and II and one Religion course or consent of the instructor.
 (AY)

 *REL 330 CRIMINAL JUSTICE AND MORAL VISION (4 credits)